Edwin-Kh/portfolio/content/blog/udemy.md

 My self-learning journey began with a curiosity to understand the world of technology.
 I approached online resources as a path to tailor my learning experience according to my availability, thus providing more enjoyable sessions.
 From understanding basic coding concepts to diving into more specialised disciplinces such as cybersecurity and web development.
 I took several bootcamps and courses using Udemy to expose myself to what interested me.
 Here I will highlight a couple courses I took.

 ## Online Courses

+Online courses have been a cornerstone of my learning experience.
+They offer flexibility and a wide range of topics that cater to different levels of expertise.
+I’ve explored numerous platforms including Udemy, Coursera and W3School, each with its own strengths.

 ## Youtube Tutorials